 - LGIBooks is dedicated to proving that “educating the culture” based on “basic principles of life” for human beings can be done profitably.

 LGIBooks has numerous book & web project ideas/titles in exploration.
-These ideas have been loosely organized into the following Categories:
+Our titles have been loosely organized into the following Categories:

 The Self – what is the nature of a “a healthy human Self”